Opinion | Inside the GOP playbook: Attack ‘woke’ corporations, protect their low tax rates

 In a surprise twist, it’s arguably the truly radical nature of the GOP turn against democracy that has pushed corporate America to the point of condemning the Republican voting restrictions as vocally as it has.

-Yet this corporate outspokenness poses a problem for Republican.
+Yet this corporate outspokenness poses a problem for Republicans.
 It’s shining a harsh light on their tactics, which could backfire among suburban swing voters and provoke a counter-mobilization among Democratic constituencies.

 This helps explain the vociferousness of the GOP attacks on “woke” corporations for speaking in defense of voting rights.
 Those attacks mobilize GOP constituencies, but with a little luck, they might also cow some corporations into backing off.

 Indeed, the New York Times reports that some big corporations are treading carefully precisely due to these GOP attacks.
-In Georgia some that initially spoke up have refrained from signing a new statement condemning voter suppression:
+In Georgia, some that initially spoke up have refrained from signing a new statement condemning voter suppression:

 People involved in the process said some of the Atlanta companies that did not sign were wary because of the blowback they had received after their earlier statements on voting rights but also did not feel the need to speak again.

 There you have it.
 Republicans are attacking “woke” corporations to get them to stop highlighting the GOP’s embrace of anti-democratic tactics.
-Those in turn are necessary to win back power even as Republicans stick to highly unpopular policy positions — like defending the low tax rates of those same corporations.
+Those in turn are necessary to win back power even as Republicans stick to highly unpopular policy positions — such as defending the low tax rates of those same corporations.